cbess/CBSearchKit/README.md

 CBSearchKit
 ===========

-Simple and flexible full text search for iOS and Mac.
-Using the sqlite3 FTS4/5 engine.
+Simple and flexible full text search library for iOS and macOS written in Objective-C. It uses the sqlite3 FTS5 engine.

 ## Installation